Dev-star-code/Hand_loader_animation/README.md

 This project show cases a hand loader animation built using only HTML and CSS.
 It's a part of the CodePanda YouTube channel series, where we explore creative and beginner-friendly front-end web projects.

-* Join our whatsapp channel for daily updates link in youtube channel bio
+* Join our whatsapp channel for daily updates link in bio

 ## 🧰 Technologies Used
 HTML